 Disaster of a Debate: Frustrations of an Independent Voter

 Are debates to be won or lost?
-If so, there was certainly no winner between the three debaters at last Tuesday night’s presidential debate.
-After
+If they are, there was certainly no winner between the three debaters at last Tuesday night’s presidential debate.

 The Senate Should Vote on SCOTUS Nominee Before Election